djrexishere91/Adsb-Italia/README.md

 ADSBItalia is an independent collaborative network that aggregates ADS-B feeds and, where available, MLAT data from feeders around the world.

-The project supports two different ways to contribute:
+The project currently supports three ways to contribute:

 1. **Classic Linux feeder** using `install.sh`, `systemd`, `socat` and a dedicated `mlat-client` environment.
-2. **Ultrafeeder / Docker feeder** using the configuration published on the ADSBItalia website, without running `install.sh`.
+2. **Ultrafeeder / Docker feeder** by adding ADSBItalia to the outbound feeder configuration, without running `install.sh`.
+3. **ADSB.im feeder** by adding ADSBItalia from the ADSB.im web interface, without running `install.sh`.

 All feeder connections are outbound.
 You do **not** need to open ports on your router.